intersystems-community/Reports-widgets-documentation/README.md

 Pie chart with posts_lang in Show Values, posts_lang in Category.

 ### Table
-_Numeric representation of the chart_

 Table with posts_lang in Display, m_post_id_count in Group.
+Fulter: not to display current month.

+## List 7
 ### Total Posts for last year
 _Total Posts shows how many posts were published in the last 12 months_

 Pie chart with posts_lang in Show Values, posts_lang in Category.
-Filter: only 12 last months
+Filters: only 12 last months and not to display current month.

 ### Table
-_The table shows how many posts were published in each community at the moment, how many were last year, how many posts were published per year, the percentage of growth per year, how many posts were at the end of the previous month, how many posts were published this month, the percentage of growth per month._

 Each table row is a separate table.
 All rows, which are not growth percentage, is crosstabs, growth percentage rows is tables.

 All crosstabs have m_id_distinct in summary, posts_lang in columns.

 The difference in the displayed values is formed using filters.
-For current month – no filters, for last year – filter Date< last year, for last month – filter Date<last month, for yearly growth – filter Date >= last year, for monthly growth – dilter Date >= last month.
+For current month – filter Date < current month, for last year – filter Date < last year, for last month – filter Date < last month, for yearly growth – filter Date >= last year, for monthly growth – dilter Date >= last month.

 Growth percentage tables have formulas (Param_0 – Param_11)/ Param_0 for the year and (Param_0 – Param_1)/ Param_0 for month for each lang in display, fill date with special group (1000 years) in group to avoid bug.

-## Lists 7-8
+## Lists 8
 m_Count_sum – group of metrics, summing up all publications of their type.

 ### Articles line chart